We may earn money or products from the companies mentioned in this post.

 17 Try coloring in a coloring book

 There is a reason why adult coloring books have become so popular.
 It can be very relaxing to color and it probably has been a long time since you did so.
 I have a couple of coloring books and find them very helpful and soothing.

 18 Do Yoga

-Yoga is another good stress-relieving activity.
+Yoga is another good option for stress relief activities.
 Yoga is a proven way to reduce stress and ensure a good work-life balance.